Thursday, April 30, 2026

 The four drunkenly play a “What’s the Worst Thing You’ve Ever Done?” game, with the revelation designed to destroy the facade of a “perfect relationship.”
 The game begins to make the audience question the morals of our once-beloved characters, Charlie, Mike and Rachel.

-But as Emma shares her secret, it’s like a scratch in the metaphorical record.
+This point is challenged by the perception–of not only the characters but the audience–as Emma shares her secret, it’s like a scratch in the metaphorical record.
 The scene plays out in an outrage, Rachel yelling, Mike trying to calm her down, Charlie backing away from the table, and Emma so sick she pukes.
 The immediate cut to an awkward aftermath leaves the audience in an uncomfortable skin.

-Yet, you must not forget that Charlie and Emma’s wedding is just days away.
+Nevermind that Charlie and Emma’s wedding is just days away.
 As the film persists we see how their relationship strains and from then on the story follows Charlie, and how he explores this new information about Emma’s past.
-Through insecurity and (words for when you use comedy as a coping/defense mechanism), Charlie and Emma’s paranoia against one another spiral out of control.
-This story unfolds in such an awkward and raw manner that the audience grasps at the heartfelt, romantic moments.
+I can agree with Robert Daniels from rogerebert.com that Borgli approaches Emma’s character flatly and doesn’t fully explore the psychological, gendered, and racial complexities surrounding her situation.

 No comments: